 The lenses on these frames are made of pure Plutonite, which is essentially a high-grade polycarbonate material.
 This Plutonite material gives you protection from harmful UV-A, UV-B, and UV-C.

 What we liked:

 Well, this frame is essentially a better version of the 2.0 right above it, so there is much to like about this frame.
-This frame gives you the same lightweight semi-rimless wrapped around design with included side protection.
-The major difference of this frame is the thinning out of the temples which makes it easier for use under helmets.
-To aid in the thinning-out process the Unobtanium sleeves were removed, but to avoid the glasses falling off without the sleeves Oakley designed the temples with the curves to assist in retaining it on your head.
+This frame gives you the same lightweight semi-rimless wrapped-around design with included side protection.
+The major difference of this frame is the thinning out of the temples which makes it easier to use under helmets.
+To aid in the thinning-out process the Unobtanium sleeves were removed, but to avoid the glasses falling off without the sleeves Oakley designed the temples with curves to assist in retaining it on your head.

 - Meets or exceeds the ballistic fragmentation impact standards of MIL-PRF-31013

 - Meets or exceeds the high mass & high-velocity impact requirements of ANSI Z87.1-2010